agdturner/ccg-generic/README.md

     - This class currenlty does a couple of different things:
       - It helps set up and get Files withing archives.
         - An archive is a form of data base where each element is given a unique long numerical index to be effectively stored in a File at a location given by the index known as a LeafFile.
 The 1st element in the data base is indexed by 0L, the 2nd element in the data base is indexed by 1L etc. An archive is comprised of a based File directory (BaseDir) in which there is one or more File directory - collectively known as subdirectories.
 Each subdirectory may contain a further layer of subdirectories and so on.
 There depth of each subdirectory is given by how many subdirectories it is in from the BaseDir.
 Subdirectories are given standardised names such that it is easy to find and infer the location of any LeafFile.
 The number of subdirectories in BaseDir, the number of subdirectories in any subdirectory, and the number of LeafFiles in any directory is controled by a parameter (NumberOfFilesPerDirectory).
-          - For example, if NumberOfFilesPerDirectory was set to 10, there would be at most 10 subdirectories in BaseDir and at most 10 LeafFiles in any subdirectory.
+          - For example, if NumberOfFilesPerDirectory was set to 10, there would be at most 10 subdirectories in BaseDir and any subdirectories, and at most 10 LeafFiles in any subdirectory.
         - Archives can dynamically grow to store more elements.
-As they grow more LeafFile This limits the total number of Filein each directory type directories
+As needed further depth is added to the directory structure as and when this is required.
+        - There are two main utility of archives:
+          1. As a cache for data used in a program.
+Data can easily be serialized and swapped out to a LeafFiles (cached) and then loaded back in as necessary.
+The reason for caching data is to free up fast access memory for a program when the available memory runs low.
+          2. For storing log files where after each run of a program a new log file can be added to the archive.
   - Generic_ReadCSV
+    - A generic

-5. lang
+### 5. lang
-6. logging
+### 6. logging
-7. math
+### 7. math
   - stats
   - primes
-8. memory
+### 8. memory
-9. utilities
+### 9. utilities
   - time
-10. visualisation
+### 10. visualisation
   - charts